infobsmi/b33s/docs/sts/dex.md

 }
 ```

-Now you have successfully configured Dex IdP with MinIO.
+Now you have successfully configured Dex IdP with B33S.

 > NOTE: Dex supports groups with external connectors so you can use `groups` as policy claim instead of `name`.